w3c/modern-tooling/calendar.md

 ## Requirements

 1. For a Group Chair/TC, using the W3C website
-   1. Create, and view group meetings
+   1. Create, and view group meetings.
+Creating calendar entries needs to be easy, not idiosyncratic to some edge tool.
+Many people will need to do this frequently and it should not become an administrative burden.
    1. Use one-time, weekly, bi-weekly, monthly recurrence, with possible exception dates, or recurrence end date.
    1. Update, move, delete each meeting occurrence at any time
    1. Associate the meeting to the group, a task force, or a subset of group individuals